 Thus, in 2018, we worked hard to update old articles and create new ones chock full of information for old and new sword enthusiasts alike, while also making them fun and engaging to read.
 Now, at the beginning of 2019, we look back at the results of our undertaking and feature the articles we and you liked the most.

-We asked our team to choose the posts they liked the most, and give their reason why.
+We asked our team to choose the posts they liked the most and give their reasons why.
 Here are their top picks:

 Female Samurai - The Onna Bugeisha - "My favourite post for 2018 was the one about the Onna Bugeisha.
 I am the only female in our team, and learning about Samurai and their history is a great passion of mine, so I was thrilled to learn about the role of women and the courage of some female samurai.

 For over half a millennia, women stepped up to the plate to defend their homes and families as the men left for battles.
 Within their communities, these women became great examples of courage, leadership, and strength.
 This article shines a light on the less famous, yet equally fierce female samurai." - Silvia.